10 Reasons to Head to Labuan Bajo for a Komodo Liveaboard Experience

 3. Get that Instagram sunset shot

-On one or two evenings on a liveaboard you’ll find yourself sailing to small islands for a gentle trek up to the top, where you’ll undoubtedly get the best view of the park from up high – perfect for that drone shot you’ve been after for your holiday video!
+On one or two evenings on a Komodo liveaboard you’ll find yourself sailing to small islands for a gentle trek up to the top, where you’ll undoubtedly get the best view of the park from up high – perfect for that drone shot you’ve been after for your holiday video!

 Day trips are great fun and work with shorter timescales, but if you have the time a liveaboard really is the only way to see the park.
-Cruising between the islands and waking up to soft haze of pinks and blues across the water as the current rips lines through the otherwise sparling waters, whilst the moon sits still in the sky.
+Cruising between the islands and waking up to soft haze of pinks and blues across the water as the current rips lines through the otherwise sparkling waters, whilst the moon sits still in the sky.
 It is something utterly encompassing and an experience that shouldn’t be missed.

 5. Wave at a Manta Ray!

-When it comes to day trips, there can be set backs and delays that might mean you don’t get to the dive site at the ‘prime time’ for the mantas.
+When it comes to day trips, there can be setbacks and delays that might mean you don’t get to the dive site at the ‘prime time’ for the mantas.
 When you join the liveaboard its schedule is entirely focused around visiting the sites at the best time of day to ensure maximum impact, complete enjoyment and hopefully the highest chances of meeting the locals.
 Locals in Komodo include the majestic Manta Rays – they do have a high season but they can also be seen all year round in fewer numbers.
 Truly one of the ocean’s most humbling creatures.

 6. Snorkel with Turtles